 Economic Stabilisation Fund (ESF)

 The Economic Stabilisation Fund (ESF; in German: Wirtschaftsstabilisierungsfonds, WSF) was created by law in March 2020 to address the economic and social impacts of the coronavirus pandemic on the national economy.
-Since November 2022, the purpose of the WSF has been expanded to include the financing of the package of measures to mitigate the consequences of the energy crisis.
+From November 2022 to the end of 2023, the ESF also financed measures to mitigate the consequences of the energy crisis.

 Overview